rixed/exim4-config/README.md

 - `make` will build not-locals.dbm from not-locals.txt

-- `make install` will reload exim with the new configuration
+- `make DOMAIN=your.domain.com install` will reload exim with the new configuration

-- `make check` will test that the rules are in place and will show some example of what's to expect.
-Depending on your configuration you may want to replace the user name and/or domain name, though.
+- `make DOMAIN=your.domain.com check` will test that the rules are in place and will show some example of what's to expect.
+Depending on your configuration you may want to replace the user name, though.

 Enjoy!